daizutabi/hydraflow/docs/part3-analysis/run-collection.md

 The `concat` method accepts the following parameters:

-- `func`: A function that takes each Run instance and returns a DataFrame
+- `function`: A function that takes each Run instance and returns a DataFrame
 - `*keys`: Keys for the Run's information to add.
 Accepts the following formats:
     - String: A simple key (e.g., "run_id")
     - Tuple: A tuple of (key, default value or function returning default value)

 ## Grouping Runs